 Eating Seven Times

 New Year’s Eve in Estonia never ends on an empty stomach.
 In this small Baltic country, they eat seven times to celebrate the new year.
-Eating so often is a wish for abundance in the coming year, and seven is one of the country’s lucky numbers.
+Eating so often is a wish for abundance and strength in the coming year, and seven is one of the country’s lucky numbers.

 Everything Is Round